 Multi-Copy Strategy

-Avoid sharing your seed phrase under any circumstances.
-No legitimate cryptocurrency service, support team, or platform will ever ask for your seed phrase.
+Never share your seed phrase with anyone, under any circumstances.
+No legitimate cryptocurrency service, support team, or platform will ever ask you for it.
+If someone does ask, that’s a scam.
+Full stop.
+Sharing your seed phrase hands over complete control of your wallet and every asset inside it, instantly and irrevocably.

 Secure Storage Options for Seed Phrases